Chana Blanksztejn: Literary work

-Blanksztejn's literary oeuvre includes a posthumous collection of short stories titled "Fear and Other Stories", initially written in Yiddish and published in 1939.
-These tales provide a glimpse into the waning period of Eastern European Jewish culture and portray a modern outlook on the world, with the primary settings in Vilna and several locations across Europe, often against the backdrop of World War I and the Russian Civil Wars.
-The stories resonate with Blanksztejn's feminist and activist ideologies, exploring themes encompassing female independence, equality, and fulfilling work.
+Blanksztejn's literary work includes a posthumous collection of short stories titled Fear and Other Stories, initially written in Yiddish and published in 1939.
+These tales provide a glimpse into the waning period of Eastern European Jewish culture and portray a modern outlook on the world, with the primary settings in Vilna and several locations across Europe, often against the backdrop of World War I and the Russian Civil War.
+The stories explore themes of female independence, equality, and fulfilling work, among others.

-Later, this collection was translated into English, bringing to light the life and work of a widely admired woman whose memory was on the brink of obscurity.
-This translation is considered a significant act of cultural recovery, particularly in association with feminist translation.
-The themes addressed in these stories are diverse and are quintessential to Yiddish and interwar literature, highlighting panic and desperation, poverty, female education and professionalisation, and the complexities of romantic relationships.
+In 2022, Wayne University Press published Fear and Other Stories translated into English by Anita Norich.